ChocoWu/dependency-parsing/README.md

 # dependency-parsing
-Dependency is a binary asymmetrical relation, which is represented in diagrams by an arrow from the head to the dependent.
-As shown in Figure 1.
+Dependency is a binary asymmetrical relation, which is represented in diagrams by an arrow from the head to the dependent, as shown in below.
 ![metrics](./dependency.png)